Stovetop beef stew with red wine is an easy, hearty, and flavorful winter soup that will leave you warm and cozy on a cold day!

 Plus, your house will smell amazing.

 It’s fairly hands-off.
-I just shook some stew beef chunks in a bag of seasoned flour and browned it in a dutch oven, then added beef stock, wine, and herbs, and simmered the meat for about an hour and a half.
+I just shook some stew beef chunks in a bag of seasoned flour and browned it in a Dutch oven, then added beef stock, wine, and herbs, and simmered the meat for about an hour and a half.
 Cooking the meat alone for a while allows more time for the meat to get tender and fall apart without turning your veggies into mush.

 The red wine further tenderizes the meat and also adds an amazing flavor to your stew.
 I used a Cabernet Sauvignon to cook my beef in: it’s not my favorite to drink but boy does it make beef taste great!